Rapid City High School: History

 By the beginning of the 20th century, there were growing concerns of low literacy in Rapid City.
 In 1915, most residents had only been given a basic education; about 10% of the population had graduated high school, and only 158 people in the entirety of Pennington County held college degrees.
 Multiple school buildings have been built on the present-day school site, but the remaining one, built in 1923, is the only building that has survived.
 This complex served as Rapid City's only public high school until 1969.
 The first school building here was built in 1882, a three-story Second Empire structure that served as Rapid City's first high school until it burned down in 1917.
 A second campus building was added in 1913; President Calvin Coolidge visited the Black Hills during the summer of 1927 and established his temporary offices there as his "Summer White House".
 Coolidge wrote his "I do not choose to run" speech at this building, and two years later, it was renamed to Coolidge High School in his honor.
 Washington Elementary School was added to the complex about 1918.

 As Rapid City was quickly expanding and needed more classroom space, the Rapid City School District hired Perkins & McWayne to design a new school complex.
 This new building was to be constructed in three phases; the first phase, consisting of the east wing, lasted from 1922 until December 1923.
 During this period, it served as the campus's junior high school.
 Due to the Great Depression, the central and western wings were not completed until May 1937 with the help of the Public Works Administration.
 It was one of only two buildings designed by Northwestern Engineering Company, which mainly constructed roads.
-The expanded school—its name reverted back to Rapid City High School by a city-wide popular vote—officially opened to high school students for the fall semester, and junior high classes were moved to the Coolidge Building.
+The expanded school—its name reverted to Rapid City High School by a city-wide popular vote—officially opened to high school students for the fall semester, and junior high classes were moved to the Coolidge Building.
 Several outbuildings and additions were added in the following decades.
 A workshop building was added to the southwest side in 1953, and a new boys' gymnasium was built in 1967.